Environment

 Protect our Streams

 To protect the environment prohibited substances must not be discharged into City storm sewers, which drain into streams or oceans.
 Responsible lawn, garden and property care practices help prevent discharges to streams.
-Substances that are prohibited under our Stream and Drainage Protection Bylaw from entering City storm sewers or streams include:: chlorinated water, dirt, oil and grease, paint, fuel, solvent, and soaps.
+Substances that are prohibited under our Stream and Drainage Bylaw from entering City storm sewers or streams include:: chlorinated water, dirt, oil and grease, paint, fuel, solvent, and soaps.

 You can dispose of leftover paints, solvents, flammable liquids, pesticides, and gasoline at the Port Coquitlam Return-It Depot, located at 2577 Kingsway Ave, Port Coquitlam.